 While NR design didn’t introduce anything revolutionary, it is a better version of 4G.
 It can deal with larger bandwidths and higher frequency bands that LTE.

 The first definition of 5G NR in 3GPP was made in the context of Release 15, completed in December 2017.
 For this release, the focus of standardization was on the eMBB use case, with some enablers for URLLC.
-3GPP identified solutions for mMTC as LTE-M and NB-IoT, which were defined in an earlier release, Release 13.
+3GPP identified solutions for mMTC as LTE-M and NB-IoT, which were defined in Release 13.
 This raises more general questions about support of IoT in 5G.

 5G IoT support